-Community Council meetings are held every month, on the 2nd Tuesday.
+Community Council meetings are usually held on the second Tuesday of each month.

 Next Meeting :